pitschr/knx-core/README.md

 fun main() {
     // this is the group address where the KNX actuator listens to switch on/off a lamp val groupAddress = GroupAddress.of(1, 2, 110);

-    DefaultKnxClient.createStarted().use { client ->
+    // create KNX client and connect to KNX Net/IP device using auto-discovery DefaultKnxClient.createStarted().use { client ->
         // switch on the lamp (boolean: true) --> translated to '0x01' and sent to KNX Net/IP device client.writeRequest(groupAddress, DPT1.SWITCH.of(true));  // or DPT1.SWITCH.of((byte)0x01)
                                                                   // or DPT1.SWITCH.of("on")